Pr\"ufer Transformation and Spectral Analysis for a Sturm--Liouville-Type Equation: Conclusion

-The theoretical framework established in this paper opens several promising avenues for future research.
-The authors are currently developing a companion paper focusing on the numerical implementation of the generalized Pr\"ufer transformation developed here.
-This forthcoming work will feature the development of robust shooting methods specifically adapted to the nonlinear Pr\"ufer system derived in Section \ref{sec:prufer}, taking advantage of the phase function criterion established in Theorem \ref{thm:phasefunction}.
-The numerical approach will leverage the decoupling property discussed in Section \ref{subsec:3.1}, where the phase equation can be solved independently before determining the amplitude, leading to more stable computational schemes compared to traditional methods.
-Additionally, this work will include comprehensive numerical analysis of convergence properties for eigenvalue computation in non-self-adjoint settings and extensive computational validation of the eigenvalue bounds derived in Theorems \ref{th:lower-bound} and \ref{th:upper-bound} across various parameter regimes.
+The theoretical contribution of this work opens several promising avenues for future research, including numerical implementation of this generalized Pr\"ufer transformation, numerical analysis of convergence properties for eigenvalue computation in non-self-adjoint settings, and computational validation of the eigenvalue bounds derived in Theorems \ref{th:lower-bound} and \ref{th:upper-bound} across various parameter regimes.

 A natural and significant extension of this work involves adapting the generalized Pr\"ufer transformation to dynamic equations on time scales.
-The authors are initiating a research project to develop time scale analogues of the quasi-derivative operator, generalized Pr\"ufer coordinates for second-order dynamic equations on time scales with non-self-adjoint structure, and time scale versions of the comparison theorems and oscillation results established in Section \ref{subsec:3.2}.
-This extension is particularly compelling because time scales provide a unified framework that encompasses both continuous and discrete settings, potentially revealing new connections between differential and difference equations in spectral theory.
+Such an extension is particularly compelling because time scales provide a unified framework that encompasses both continuous and discrete settings, potentially revealing new connections between differential and difference equations in spectral theory.
 The time scale approach may also yield computational advantages in certain applications where the underlying physical system naturally evolves on a non-uniform time domain.